Unusual traditions and customs.

 Advertisements

-Around the world, there are peculiar rites that fascinate and frighten.
+All over the world, there are peculiar rites that fascinate and frighten.
 In Tibet, corpses are displayed on mountains.
-Giraffe women stretch their necks in other cultures.
-These practices show human diversity.
+Giraffe women elongate their necks in other cultures.
+These practices demonstrate human diversity.

 Exploring these traditions is both astonishing and disturbing.
 Each community finds its place in the world in this way.